-Students must complete all requirements for a master's or doctoral degree within six years.
-Students who are unable to complete their degree within the six-year limit may petition the Graduate School for an extension using the Request for Extension of Time form.
+Students must complete all requirements for a master's within six years, or a doctoral degree within eight years.
+Students who are unable to complete their degree within the time limit may petition the Graduate School for an extension using the Request for Extension of Time form.

 To ensure timely consideration, the Request for Extension of Time form should be filed early in the term in which the time limit expires.
 If the request is approved, the student is notified of the expectations for progress and completion of the degree.
 If the request is denied, the student is terminated from the graduate program.